DhruvTyagi18/Gyani-Baba/README.md

 ## Introduction
-Welcome to **Gyani-Baba**, a code repository for our video tutorial series.
-In this tutorial, we will create a Google Clone app using React and the Google Search API powered by
+Welcome to **Gyani-Baba**, a Google Clone app using React and the Google Search API powered by

 ## Setup
 To get started, follow these steps: